githupsuser/SOS/docs/README.md

 - Scaling mechanisms (commissioning of teh system, automatic firmware updates, etc.)

 ## Synergies
-The plan is to network with existing platforms such as SENSOR.COMMUNITY[^4] and AIRROHR[^5].
+It is planned to connect with existing platforms such as SENSOR.COMMUNITY[^4] and AIRROHR[^5].
 A sound level meter is already available for this[^6].
 The hardware and software of the Sound Observation System (SOS) now also offers, among other things:
 - frequency resolution and source localization (frequency and spatial spectrum)
 - an NB-IoT radio modem, as a WiFi network is not available everywhere
 - operational self-sufficiency